Facilities

 The Biodesign Institute represents the largest single investment in research infrastructure in Arizona.

-Scientific instruments are expensive but necessary to produce the data needed for important research discoveries.
-We house many of these instruments and make them available to other scientists.
+Scientific instruments are necessary to produce the data needed for important research discoveries.
+In order to most efficiently drive significant impact through our research, many of these instruments are centrally housed at the institute.

-Some types of analysis at Biodesign are unique and not performed elsewhere on campus.
-In these cases, we directly manage and share such instruments.
+A number of types of analysis at the Biodesign Institute are unique and not performed elsewhere on campus.
+In these cases, we directly manage such instruments, some of which may be made available to researchers and scientists across ASU.

 ASU compact x-ray free electron laser